Holidays Calendar for January 26, 2023

 - 1932 Died: William Wrigley, Jr., American businessman, chewing gum industrialist, the founder of the Wrigley Company.

-- 1925 Born: Paul Newman, American actor, film director.
-The role in The Color of Money brought him an Academy Award in 1986.
+- 1925 Born: Paul Newman, American actor and film director.
+His role in The Color of Money brought him an Academy Award in 1986.
 Newman is also known as the co-founder of Newman's Own.

-- 1921 Born: Akio Morita, Japanese businessman, known as the co-founder of Sony, one of the leading manufactures of electronic products for the consumer and professional markets.
+- 1921 Born: Akio Morita, Japanese businessman, known as the co-founder of Sony, one of the leading manufacturers of electronic products for the consumer and professional markets.

 - 1920 Born: Hans Holzer, American-American author and paranormal researcher.
-He wrote over 100 books on supernatural and occult subjects for the popular market, hosted a TV show Ghost Hunter.
+He wrote over 100 books on supernatural and occult subjects for the popular market and hosted the TV show Ghost Hunter.

 - 1918 Born: Nicolae Ceaușescu, Romanian politician, the first President of Romania from 1974 to 1989.

-- 1891 Died: Nikolaus Otto, German engineer, inventor of the Internal combustion engine, that efficiently burn fuel directly in a piston chamber.
+- 1891 Died: Nikolaus Otto, German engineer, inventor of the internal combustion engine that efficiently burned fuel directly in a piston chamber.

 - 1824 Died: Théodore Géricault, French painter, mostly known for The Raft of the Medusa.
 Géricault died young, but he was one of the pioneers of the Romantic movement.

-- 1808 Rum Rebellion in Australia.
-This was the only one successful armed takeover of government in the history of Australia.
+- 1808 The Rum Rebellion began in Australia.
+This was the only successful armed takeover of government in the history of Australia.

-- 1795 Died: Johann Christoph Friedrich Bach, German composer, the ninth son of Johann Sebastian Bach, often confused with other similarly named members of the Back family.
+- 1795 Died: Johann Christoph Friedrich Bach, German composer, the ninth son of Johann Sebastian Bach, often confused with other similarly named members of the Bach family.

-- 1788 The British Fleet sailed into Port Jackson (another name is Sydney Harbor) to establish Sydney.
-This city became the first permanent European settlement on the continent.
+- 1788 The British fleet sailed into Port Jackson (another name is Sydney Harbor) to establish Sydney.
+This city became the first permanent European settlement in Australia.

 - 1697 Died: Georg Mohr, Danish mathematician who was the first to prove the Mohr–Mascheroni theorem (any geometric construction that can be done with compass and straightedge can also be done with compasses alone).